Eyap53/jsonresume-theme-lacour/README.md

 # Custom JSONResume theme

-A theme for JSONResume, __in French__, that relies on Bootstrap and FontAwesome.
+A theme for JSONResume that relies on Bootstrap and FontAwesome.
 Initially based on [LinuxBozo](https://github.com/LinuxBozo)'s theme but modified to better fit my needs, particularly in the header and sections displays.

 ## Usage